 There will be examples where the default settings are not correct for individual cells.
 An extremely common example is that the opening and closing equity balances will need to have their dates changed.
 Alternatively, your default monetary scaleThe number of zeroes to be added to a value to represent its real number.
 There are four options available: none, thousand, million and billion. is set to millions but share values need to be reported in pence; although your decimalsThe number of decimal places your values are rounded to. may be set to one value, you may need to change this to ensure your calculations are not rounded incorrectly.

 You can use the Table Cell Properties tab to override the default settings for a cell and it is expected that you will need to do this.
-For more information on how to change individual cell properties please see page 15 of the Tagger User Guide or watch the Table Cell Properties video tutorial.
+For more information on how to change individual cell properties please see our Tagger pages).

 When you add a tag to a cell, it is automatically added to the whole row.
 In some very specific circumstances (i.e. depending on the unique structure of your table layout) this is not what is needed.
 You can disable this setting by clicking the Table Settings icon in the toolbar and changing Disable Automatic Related Cell Tagging to True.